 Nevertheless, the division does not maintain an online detainment list showing jail records of inmates currently in custody.
 To obtain this information, contact the sheriff’s division of the DPS or directly address inquiries to the Oahu Community Correctional Center.

-Review Arrest Details via Police Departments Within Honolulu County Hawaii
+Explore Arrest Details via Police Departments Within Honolulu County Hawaii

 Other than the sheriff’s division, the next place to locate arrestees and their records would be city police departments within the county—there is only one city police department that serves the county—the Honolulu Police Department (HPD).

-The HPD has eight patrol districts dotted around the county, and offenders can easily be found using the agency’s Honolulu County Jail Roster.
+The HPD has eight patrol districts dotted around the county, and offenders can be found using the agency’s Honolulu County Jail Roster.
 Information displayed on this detainment list includes the offender’s name, offense and arrest date; it doesn’t, however, include photographs of inmates in custody and is therefore not a viable method to find someone’s mugshot.

 Its Central Receiving Division processes Honolulu County bookings and runs the police department’s main cell block.
 If the online method cannot be accessed, this link has numbers that can be used to obtain police reports of incarcerated individuals.